FOR IMMEDIATE RELEASE

 Forecast International, Inc. is a leading provider of Market Intelligence and Consulting in the areas of aerospace, defense, power systems and military electronics.
 Based in Newtown, Conn., USA, the company specializes in long-range industry forecasts and market assessments used by strategic planners, marketing professionals, military organizations, and governments worldwide.
 Forecast International also maintains a high posture of situational awareness and geopolitical analysis.

-Vice President, Research & Editorial Services
+Acting President, Research & Editorial Services

 22 Commerce Rd.
 Newtown, CT 06470 USA